shopware/docs/products/guided-shopping/README.md

 # Digital Sales Rooms Overview

-Digital Sales Rooms (DSR) is a state-of-the-art new feature that seamlessly integrates into your Shopware system landscape and co-operates with your existing ecommerce infrastructure.
+*Digital Sales Rooms* is a state-of-the-art new feature that seamlessly integrates into your Shopware system landscape and co-operates with your existing ecommerce infrastructure.

 You can create interactive live video events for your customers straight from your Shopware website without having to switch between a presentation tool, video conferencing system, and store system.
 It is one sophisticated solution to highlight your products, engage your customers and reinforce brand loyalty.

 ![ ](../../.gitbook/assets/products-digitalSalesRooms.png)

 {% hint style="warning" %}
-DSR is a commercial extension and is not available as open source.
+*Digital Sales Rooms* is a commercial extension and is not available as open source.
 {% endhint %}

 ## Prerequisites

-Review the below minimum operating requirements before you install the DSR feature:
+Review the below minimum operating requirements before you install the *Digital Sales Rooms* feature:

 * Instance of [Shopware 6](../../guides/installation/legacy/from-scratch.md) (version 6.4.18.0 and above).